bilalElGohary/bilalElGohary/README.md

 # Hi there, I'm Bilal

-I am a 16-year-old developer & artist.
-Focuses on building solid Backends and crafting intuitive UI/UX designs.
-Currently diving into fundamentals of FrontEnd and Linux Ricing and exploring the world of AI.
+I am a developer & artist. i had some solid base at front-end dev, and some basic knowlage about ai, and at that time im deep into back-end dev.

 ### Expertise

-* **Backend Development:** Focused on building efficient server-side logic and system optimization.
-Currently sharpening skills in scalable architecture.
-* **UI/UX Design:** Crafting intuitive and visually clean interfaces.
-Merging my artistic background with technical precision.
+* **Backend Development:** Still learning.
-* **Exploring Tech:** Diving into Machine Learning & AI to understand neural networks and data models from the ground up.
+* **Exploring Tech:** Machine Learning & Deep Learning (basic knowlage).
-* **Environment:** Linux enthusiast (Arch-based), Neovim user, and addicted to customizing Tiled Window Managers (Ricing)
+* **Environment:** Linux User, and addicted to customizing WM (ricing) like hyprland.